coccon/proffastpylot/docs/time_offsets.md

 utc to local time = utc to measurement time + measurement time to local time
 ```

-The measurement time can be UTC time in any case, local time or any other time.
+The measurement time can be UTC time, local time or any other time.
 The user has to provide the offset between UTC and measurement time in the input file (`utc_offset`).
 `PROFFASTpylot` calculates the local time automatically from the given coordinates.
 In case your computer clock was not accurate, `utc_offset` can also be set to non-integer values.